 In order to recover your funds, give us a call to file a dispute.
 Call our main number at 888.267.7200 and follow the phone prompts to file a dispute.
 We'll walk you through the process and we'll verify each fraud transaction and the date that the transaction occurred.
 We may also ask you for your current phone number in case we have any follow-up questions.

 Remember that your debit cards are covered under MasterCard®’s $0 liability policy*, meaning you’re not responsible for any unauthorized transactions.

 Replace Card and Change Pin

-Call us at 888.267.7200 to order a new card and pin number.
+Call us at 888.267.7200 to order a new card and PIN.
 You can also stop in to any Lake Trust branch to have a new card made for you.
-Even better, you can even customize your new card using Quikcard*, an online tool that allows you to have your favorite picture printed on your new card.
+Or customize your new card with Quikcard*, an online tool that allows you to have your favorite picture printed on your new card.

 Update Card Information

 If you have automatic payments set up with your debit card, you’ll need to notify the collecting company that your card number changed.
 If your card information is saved in any online accounts, like PayPal, make sure to update that as well.
 Remember to shred your old card after you get a new card.